Thomas J. Watson Research Center: Albany NanoTech

 The facility can be found at 257 Fuller Rd, Albany, New York; it is located in facilities owned by the State University of New York's Polytechnic Institute's Colleges of Nanoscale Science and Engineering (SUNY-CNSE) which also hosts the Center for Semiconductor Research (CSR).
 The IBM occupied portion of the site is the main facility of IBM Research's Semiconductor Group.
 The group focuses on next generation semiconductor technology research, and is the group most associated with a number of innovations related to semiconductor scaling, including the introduction of a 7 nm test chip in 2015, a 5 nm test chip in 2017. and a 2 nm test chip in 2021.
 This group operates an advanced extreme ultraviolet lithography enabled research line which is used to support their research both in support of and beyond traditional scaling.
 This work is done in a collaborative ecosystem based environment which includes academic and industrial partners.

-Cambridge
+Cambridge, Massachusetts

-The Cambridge research lab can be found at 75 Binney Street, Cambridge, Massachusetts; it is located in the IBM Watson Health HQ.
+The Cambridge research lab can be found at 75 Binney Street in Cambridge, Massachusetts; it is located in the IBM Watson Health HQ.
 Research at Cambridge focuses on AI.